 It might take a while to get to that stage, but once he realizes that not all people and animals are the “bad guys”, you will have a well-mannered dog that is a role model dog in the neighborhood.

-You should also know that this breed has high energy levels and that they need plenty of exercises.
+You should also know that this breed has high energy levels and that they need plenty of exercise.

 Therefore, unless you can’t keep up with your “Turbo” dog, you might need to consider getting a different breed with more suitable (lower) exercise needs.